Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

       - Vending Machine Flicker Emits Light
       - Bullet Trails
       - Energy Visuals Plus
+  - Debugging Profile
+    - Only Tale of Two Wastelands and its essential mods are enabled:
+      - Useful for mod authors that opt to create mods while using Uranium Fever.
+      - Useful for troubleshooting bugs.

 ### <p align="center"> ![Launching The Game](https://github.com/user-attachments/assets/3af8373b-7ec0-433a-8279-7dbf6d1c7bbd) </p>
 - The game **CANNOT** be launched outside of MO2.
 Launching from Steam or GOG **WILL FAIL** to launch Uranium Fever.